"Design is often the most immediate way of defining what products become in people's minds."

 Overlooked in usability: aspect ratio conversion

-Aspect Ratio Problems: they're more than meets the eyeThrough my many years of working with screens – computer displays, television sets and proprietary video hardware – of varying sizes and intended uses, I find one factor to have a much bigger cognitive role than the innocent context of this usability topic may suggest – aspect ratios.
-Over 20% of the world is using electronic displays or TV’s with wrong aspect ratio settings, and it turns out that this has deep physiological and psychological effects that affect the users, the product manufacturers and everyone in the advertising sector.
-Should anyone care about this usability problem?
-I have done the research to find a few interesting answers.
+In my years of interacting with screens – computer displays, television sets and proprietary video hardware – of varying sizes and intended uses, I find one factor to have a much bigger role in retail customer experience and in general usability than the title of this post may suggest – aspect ratios.
+Over 20% of the world is using electronic displays or TV’s with wrong aspect ratio settings, and it turns out that this has deep physiological and psychological effects that affect the users, the patrons (in the landlord-retail context), the product manufacturers, and everyone in the marketing and IT sectors.
+Should anyone care about this problem?
+I have done some research to find a few interesting answers.

 Background in a Nutshell

-It’s paradoxical: a retail store or a sports bar may easily invest over $20,000 into a collection of large high-resolution displays to showcase their products or to entertain patrons, but half of the time the screen is fitted incorrectly into the viewable area of the device, and the images appear distorted, or stretched, resulting in a variety of complex cognitive responses, many of which are subconscious and all of which have a negative effect on the audience’s overall experience.
+It’s paradoxical: a retail store or a sports bar may easily invest over $20,000 into a collection of large high-resolution displays to showcase their products or to entertain patrons, but the screen is often fitted incorrectly into the viewable area of the device, and the images appear distorted, or stretched, resulting in a variety of complex cognitive responses, many of which are subconscious and all of which have a negative effect on the overall experience.
 What can we do to address these problems?
-And why is this important for the consumers?
+And why is this important for the consumers and retail patrons?

 The Problem is Bigger than Meets the Eye

-While working on a number of display optimization projects, including those at WebMD and Air France-KLM, I have conducted a vast amount of research in trying to understand users’ perceptions of static or dynamic picture distortion, as well as their conscious and subconscious responses.
-One fascinating discovery I have made is that roughly 34% of all users cannot detect the distortion in the image when the aspect ratio is violated slightly – e.g., when we stretch a widescreen movie vertically by less than 15%.
-But the most amazing discovery is that 97% of all people – the annoyed techies, and the unsuspecting ignoramuses with low threshold for geometric beauty, and everyone else in-between – watching videos with wrong aspect ratio for 30 minutes or longer are about 160% more likely to experience fatigue, headaches, or emotional imbalances.
+I have looked into the metrics of user perceptions of static and dynamic picture distortion, as well as their conscious and subconscious responses.
+One fascinating discovery I have made is that roughly a third of all viewers cannot detect the distortion in the image when the aspect ratio is violated slightly – e.g., when we stretch a widescreen movie vertically by less than 15%.
+Most amazingly, 97% of all people – the annoyed techies, the unsuspecting ignoramuses with high standards for gadget quality, and everyone else in-between – watching videos with wrong aspect ratio for 30 minutes or longer are about 160% more likely to experience fatigue, headaches, or emotional imbalances.

 Research: Physiology of Cognitive Image Conversion

-3. I then found 30 subjects – of them all were 25-35 years old, all had IQ scores of 100 to 140, all had college degrees, and all had normal vision (6 of them wore corrective glasses or contact lenses).
+- They then found 30 subjects – of them all were 25-35 years old, all had IQ scores of 90 to 120, all had college degrees, and all had normal vision (6 of them wore corrective glasses or contact lenses).

-4. I then split the 30 people in two groups of 15 subjects and played the same three videos to each subject at 10 times the normal video speed (10x faster), asking each user to describe the videos.
+- They then split the 30 people in two groups of 15 subjects and played the same three videos to each subject at 10 times the normal video speed (10x faster), asking each user to describe the videos.
 The first group watched the videos with the correct aspect ratio (the Control Group), while the second group watched the videos with the distorted aspect ratios (the Test Group).
-Naturally, we did not warn any of the Test Group subjects whether the videos would be distorted or not.
+Naturally, members of neither group were warned as to whether their videos would be distorted or not.

-5. The results were stunning, but not surprising: 13 of the 15 people in the Control Group (the group that watched the properly sized videos) were able to register a notably greater level of detail in all three videos they watched than their counterparts in the Test Group.
+- The results were stunning, but not surprising: 13 of the 15 people in the Control Group (the group that watched the properly sized videos) were able to register a notably greater level of detail (objects and people present, colors, and shapes) in all three videos they watched than their counterparts in the Test Group.

 Implications for Users and for Display Manufacturers

 Now, if you are a TV manufacturer, imagine what happens with people who spend 1-3 hours per day – as many Americans and Europeans do – in front of a TV set: their personalities and their health can be affected by this level of distress quite dramatically.
-Moreover, many of them actually recognize that their irritability or headaches or other forms of discomfort ensue after watching the TV for a while, and then the inevitable happens; they erroneously attribute the effects to the equipment and tell their friends and family this, more or less: there is something wrong with my So-And-So-Brand TV because it gives me headaches; I should have bought the TV made by So-And-So-Brand instead.
+Similarly, if you are a retail tenant or owner who aims for great patron experiences, you are subjecting your customers to pure pain if your screen visualizations are shown with imperfect aspect ratios.
+Moreover, many people actually recognize that their irritability or headaches or other forms of discomfort ensue after watching the “twisted” TV screen for a while, and then the inevitable happens; they erroneously attribute the effects to the equipment and tell their friends and family this, more or less: there is something wrong with my So-And-So-Brand TV because it gives me headaches; I should have bought the TV made by So-And-So-Brand instead.
 For the cherry on top, think about your kids playing their games on “the wrong screen” and suffering from the resulting cognitive effects.

 The solution